SamWibatt/prewish-blinky/README.md

     * nextpnr
     * gtkwave
 * dev system: running on a Virtualbox VM running Ubuntu 18.04, host system Windows 10 laptop
+    * which later turned into an Ubuntu laptop when Windows 10 updates trashed Virtualbox :P

 ## objective